LEE011 (Ribociclib) in Combination With Docetaxel Plus Prednisone in mCRPC

 - Absolute neutrophil count ≥ 1.5 × 109/L.

 - Hemoglobin ≥ 9 g/dl.

-- Potassium, total calcium (corrected for serum albumin), magnesium, sodium and phosphorus within normal limits for the institution or corrected to within normal limits before first dose of study medication.
+- Potassium, total calcium (corrected for serum albumin) and magnesium within normal limits for the institution or corrected to within normal limits before first dose of study medication.

-- INR ≤ 1.5 unless on direct thrombin inhibitor at time of study entry.
+- International normalized ratio (INR) ≤ 1.5 unless on direct thrombin inhibitor at time of study entry.

 - Serum creatinine ≤ 1.5mg/dL or estimated creatinine clearance ≥ 50 ml/min

-- In the absence of liver metastases, alanine aminotransferase (ALT) and aspartate aminotransferase (AST) <2.5 x ULN.
+- In the absence of liver metastases, alanine aminotransferase (ALT) and aspartate aminotransferase (AST) <2.5 x upper limit of normal (ULN).
 If the patient has liver metastases, ALT and AST <5 x ULN

 - Total bilirubin < ULN; or total bilirubin ≤3.0 x ULN or direct bilirubin ≤1.5 x ULN in patients with well-documented Gilbert's Syndrome.